codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 Firstly, JavaScript is a programming language so it can serve calculations and allows you to teach the computer to think. :D

-Secondly, it allows you manipulate the HTML document for various purpose:
+Secondly, it allows you manipulate the HTML document for various purposes:

 - Change content of a specific element
 - Change styles of a specific element